-Azure Storage scalability and performance targets for standard storage accounts
+Azure Storage scalability and performance targets for storage accounts

 Be sure to test your service to determine whether its performance meets your requirements.
 If possible, avoid sudden spikes in the rate of traffic and ensure that traffic is well-distributed across partitions.